openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 ~~~

 ### Clone your fork
-You can clone the fork you created using github Web UI.
+You can clone the fork you created using GitHub Web UI.
 By convention it will be called 'origin'.
 ~~~
-git clone git@github.com:<username>/swiftonfile.git
+git clone git@github.com:<your_username>/swiftonfile.git
 cd swiftonfile
 ~~~